 How Do You Dance in a War Zone? by Maria Falconer FRPS

-When people think of dance, they often imagine something rather poetic involving arabesques and pirouettes.
+When people think of dance, they often imagine something poetic — arabesques and pirouettes, grace and elegance.

-But this notion couldn’t be more at odds to the stark form of resistance presented by the Ukrainian dance community, where dancers prepare volunteer soldiers for combat and the military teach dancers how to fight.
+But this notion could not be further from the stark form of resistance presented by the Ukrainian dance community, where dancers prepare volunteer soldiers for combat and the military, in turn, teach dancers how to fight.

 The Heartbeat of Trees by Rosalind Lowry

-A story of the women who worked the land, with sepia portraits of women attached to tree's the same age as they were when they began working the land or emigrating to another land.
-Each child, girl or woman is honoured with each tree.
+A story of the women who worked the land, with sepia portraits of women attached to trees the same age as they were when they began working the land or emigrating to another land.
+Each child, girl, or woman is honoured with a corresponding tree.

-Installed temporarily in forests in County Antrim, and Alaska.
-A story about surviving and ancestral honouring.
+Installed temporarily in forests in County Antrim and Alaska, this work speaks of survival, memory, and ancestral honouring.

 MOTHER by Lisa Jayne Cramer